algoseekgit/algoseek-connector/docs/algoseek_connector/tutorials/datasets.rst

     ac.config.create_config_file()

-This will create the config file at `~/.algoseek/config.toml`.
-Replace the default values with your credentials for the different data sources.
-For ArdaDB the DB address, username and password are needed.
-For S3 datasets, AWS credentials with access to the datasets are required.
 Refer to the :ref:`this guide <configuration>` for an in depth guide on how to set the user configuration.
-This is done by defining the following environment variables:

-    ALGOSEEK_ARDADB_HOST
-        The IP address of the ArdaDB instance.
-    ALGOSEEK_ARDADB_PORT
-        The port used in the connection.
-If not set, port 8123 is used.
-    ALGOSEEK_ARDADB_USERNAME
-        The username for DB login.
-    ALGOSEEK_ARDADB_PASSWORD
-        The ArdaDB user' password.
-    ALGOSEEK_AWS_PROFILE
-        A profile name defined in `~/.aws/credentials` with access to Algoseek S3 datasets.
-If this variable is defined, ALGOSEEK_AWS_ACCESS_KEY_ID and ALGOSEEK_AWS_SECRET_ACCESS_KEY are ignored.
-    ALGOSEEK_AWS_ACCESS_KEY_ID
-        Access ID to Algoseek S3 datasets.
-    ALGOSEEK_AWS_SECRET_ACCESS_KEY
-        Access key to Algoseek S3 datasets.

-If the variables are not defined, they must be passed when creating connections to each data source.
-See the guides for creating :ref:`ArdaDB <ArdaDBDataSource>` and :ref:`S3 <S3DataSource>` data sources

 Getting started
 ---------------